 Gluten-Free Pumpkin Spice Pancakes are a fall favorite!
-Made from a blend of almond and tapioca flour, giving these pancakes a fluffy and crispy texture.
-I like to top pumpkin pancakes with fresh berries and pecans.
+Made from a blend of almond and tapioca flour, these pancakes have a fluffy and crispy texture.
+I like to top pumpkin pancakes with fresh berries or my air fryer apples.

 If you are a breakfast fanatic like me, check out some of my best recipes.
 Craving a healthy waffle?
 Try my Whole30 Sweet Potato Waffles.
 Find out how I make my oatmeal with eggs.
 Start your fall day with my healthy pumpkin muffins.